Expanding contemporary art.

 EXHIBITION

-We are thrilled to invite you to the opening celebration of Expanding Surrounding, an international collaborative exhibition between Tab Space in Indonesia and Art et al. international platform.
+Expanding Surrounding, ‘Mengembangkan Sekitar’ in Indonesian, is an international collaborative exhibition between Tab Space in Indonesia and Art et al. international platform.

 Expanding Surrounding represents an extraordinary Indonesia-Australia cultural exchange that brings together neurodivergent and neurotypical artists in dynamic peer-to-peer collaborations.
 This innovative project builds on the successful 2024 'Capturing Surrounding' UK/Indonesia collaboration, deepening cross-cultural partnerships and fostering genuine understanding between creative communities.

-Proudly supported by the Department of Foreign Affairs and Trade, Creative Australia and Creative Victoria, with exhibition and venue partner Jump Left and Impact Neighbourhoods.
+Proudly supported by the Australia-Indonesia Institute at the Department of Foreign Affairs and Trade, Creative Australia and Creative Victoria, with exhibition and venue partner Jump Left and Impact Neighbourhoods.

 Who can attend?